Capirotada with Extra Pecans and Raisins – A Sweet Mexican Tradition

 - Pecans (extra, for that nutty goodness)

-- In a medium saucepan, combine the piloncillo, cinnamon stick, vanilla extract, and brown sugar with 2 cups of water.
+- In a medium saucepan, combine piloncillo, cinnamon stick, vanilla, brown sugar, and 2 cups water.

-- Bring the mixture to a boil over medium heat, stirring occasionally until the piloncillo melts and the syrup thickens.
+- Bring to a boil over medium heat, stirring until the piloncillo melts.

-- Repeat this layering process until you use up all the ingredients, finishing with extra pecans and raisins on top for added crunch and sweetness.
+- Repeat layering until all ingredients are used, finishing with extra pecans and raisins on top.

 3️⃣ Add the Syrup

-- Slowly and evenly pour the syrup over the layered ingredients, ensuring the bread is well-soaked.
+- Slowly pour the warm syrup evenly over the bread layers.

-- Let it sit for a few minutes so the bread absorbs all the delicious syrup.
+- Let it sit a few minutes so the bread fully soaks up the sweet, spiced syrup.

 4️⃣ Bake

-- Cover the baking dish with foil and bake for 20 minutes or until the cheese is melted and the syrup is bubbling.
+- Cover with foil and bake for 20 minutes, or until the cheese is melted and the syrup is bubbling.

 Can I get a copy?
 Love it.❤️